Getting Started with TableTheory

 Prerequisites

-- AWS Credentials configured (or IAM role in Lambda)
+- AWS credentials configured (or an IAM role in Lambda)

-- Basic understanding of DynamoDB (Primary Keys, Tables)
+- Basic understanding of DynamoDB primary keys and tables

 Recommended: